the mosaic project

 Cultural pathways outside of “religious spaces” are particularly important, but especially so for Muslim Americans, as they offer the opportunity to share heterogeneous perspectives, engage in difficult debates, share creativity, confidently speak up, and contribute as individuals (outside of the community’s interests in its public portrayals).

-Join Us for Phase I of the Mosaic Project!
+Phase I of the Mosaic project

 This project was made possible with support from California Humanities, a non-profit partner of the National Endowment for the Humanities.
 Visit www.calhum.org.